The Deepfake Dilemma: Navigating the Threat of AI-Generated Deception

 What started as a curiosity quickly became a serious threat.
 I've seen how deepfakes can:

 Undermine Democracy: During election cycles, I've watched deepfake videos spread on social media, reaching thousands of viewers before fact-checkers could respond.
 The speed of misinformation now outpaces our ability to correct it.
+I tracked one deepfake video recently that gained 127,000 views in 6 hours before being flagged.
+The debunk tweet?
+Only 3,400 views in the same timeframe.

 The Detection Arms Race: A Personal Journey